Quick Media Switching (QMS)

 HDMI® Quick Media Switching (QMS)

-HDMI 2.1 features Quick Media Switching for movies and video which eliminates the delay that can result in blank screens before content is displayed.
-QMS uses the VRR mechanism to eliminate the blackout period when all devices in the HDMI connection chain change video modes.
-As long as the resolution remains the same and only the frame rate changes, QMS will smoothly switch between frame rates.
+With HDMI 2.1a, Quick Media Switching for movies and video uses the HDMI VRR mechanism to eliminate the blackout period when an HDMI Source device switches its video mode.
+As long as the resolution remains the same and only the frame rate changes, QMS will instantly switch between frame rates.

-QMS eliminates bonks by using the VRR mechanism to change frame rates, allowing rapid, smooth changes from a nominal 60Hz rate to any media rate below it (down to 24Hz).
+QMS eliminates A/V blackouts by using VRR technology to change frame rates, allowing instant changes from 24Hz to 60Hz frame rate, and anywhere in-between.
 The viewer never sees blank screens and gets a seamless experience.

 USAHDMI® Licensing Administrator, Inc.